deepsita/VSD--Advanced-Physical-Design---OpenLane-SKY130/README.md

 * Once RTL description is done, then the process of conversion of RTL to physical chip is done.
 ### Introduction to RISC-V picoSoc
 RISC-V is an open-source standard instruction set architecture (ISA).
 Each SoC has a RISC-V processor, memory, a range of I/O, and interfaces for embedding user functions.
 PicoSoC example components are UART, SPI memory controller, Scratchpad SRAM memory, SPI flash memo.
-### Design Flow
+## ASIC Design Flow
+* The complete ASIC design requires three major components
+  * RTL description of the design
+  * EDA Tool
+  * PDK(Process design kit)
 * The RTL description of the Soc is done as the initial step.
 The reference design of Raven PicoSoc - picorv32 is considered for further steps.

-* The RTL is converted to gate level netlist with Synthesis tool called Yosys embedded in the Openlane tool chain.
-* Then comes the floorplanning, placement, Routing, CTS.
-* The most important step is Static Timing Analysis (STA) which should be performed at each and every juncture of the design step in order to meet the requirements of the design.
-#### Open-Source tools for chip design
+### Open-Source tools for chip design
 | Design Step                                | Tool      |
 |--------------------------------------------|-----------|
 | Synthesis                                  | Yosys     |